ekernf01/network_collection/README.md

+This is a collection of pre-built gene regulatory networks, accompanied by the code used to acquire and clean the data.
+This part of our [benchmarking project](https://github.com/ekernf01/perturbation_writing).

 ### Using the networks

-This is a collection of pre-built gene regulatory networks.
-We offer R and Python code to quickly read and write tissue subnetworks and metadata from this collection.
-The loader code has minimal third-party dependencies (just `magrittr` and `arrow` in R and just `pandas` and `duckdb` in python) and is tested inside of the benchmarking conda environment.
-See the benchmarking repo for more detail on that environment.
-Both API's just return dataframes, though we are extending the Python API to return lightweight objects that refer to files on disk.

-In R:
+For the Python API, consult the [companion package](https://github.com/ekernf01/load_networks).

+There is also an unfinished R API included as a script in this folder.
+Usage:

 ```
 source("R/load_networks.R")